Help! (George Martin album): Track listing

 The following list is for the Columbia version.
 The United Artists release lists "I've Just Seen a Face", "It's Only Love" and "Yesterday" under their working titles (*) and omits the track "Bahama Sound".
 (Note: This instrumental was released in 1967 in the US as the B-side of the single "Love in the Open Air".)

-All song written by Lennon–McCartney, except where noted.
+All songs written by Lennon–McCartney, except where noted.